fairhopeweb/docs-4/technical/component-libraries/4-bb-budibase-client-api.md

 }
 ```

-`value`: value to set in state
+`value`: Value to set in state

 ### getStateOrValue - function

 Used to fetch the value of a prop.
-If the prop is a binding expression, it will retrieve the value from state, otherwise, the prop's value will be used
+If the prop is a binding expression, it will retrieve the value from state.
+Otherwise, the prop's value will be used:

 ```javascript
 /*